top of page

 Pesach

 Pesach, or Passover, commemorates the Israelites' liberation from slavery in Egypt, marked by the sacrifice of the Passover lamb and the miraculous Exodus.
-For Messianic Jews, it holds profound significance as a foreshadowing of Yeshua, the Lamb of God, whose sacrifice brings ultimate freedom from sin and death, fulfilling the promise of redemption.
+For Disciples of Yeshua, it holds profound significance as a foreshadowing of Yeshua, the Lamb of God, whose sacrifice brings ultimate freedom from sin and death, fulfilling the promise of redemption.

 Passover